elfsternberg/boggle-solver/README.md

 The binary is <s>ridiculously</s> now slightly less primitive.
 Here's the love it still needs:

-- The parser should forbid non-alphabet and mixed-alphabet inputs
 - The parser should take STDIN as an option
+- The documentation isn't being generated correctly
+- Replace the nested `for` loops with an iterator construct

 I would be tempted to do a Haskell version, but there's a *lot* of mutation in this.
 I need to think harder, and practice more Haskell,